Vanishing Birdcage!

 Another Vanishing Birdcage!

-I recently aquired a new vanishing birdcage!
+I recently acquired a new vanishing birdcage!

 YIMKA vanishing birdcage

-There’s a couple of interesting things about this vanishing bird cage.
+There are a couple of interesting things about this vanishing bird cage.
 The big thing is that the corners are upside down, the wires are on the inside of the cage and not on the outside.

 The corners also feel longer than they need to be, and it turns out that’s a characteristics of YIMKA vanishing birdcages.
 All of the pictures of them that I’ve now seen have longer corners than most cages.